SynthX-Multi/DiscoMine-v2/Setup.md

 Your DiscoMine bot is now fully configured and running on your preferred Discord bot hosting provider.

-This guide used **Quaxly Hosting** as an example, but the same deployment process is similar on most Node.js Discord bot hosting services.
+This guide uses Quaxly Hosting as an example, but the deployment process is largely the same across most Node.js-compatible Discord bot hosting providers.
+Discomine Lite also supports a wider range of free bot hosting services than the main build, making it easier to deploy on more platforms.